 How to create a swimlane diagram in PowerPoint

-1. Add shapes
+1. Add swimlane containers

-2. Label swimlanes
+2. Label each swimlane

 Swimlanes typically represent distinct departments that contribute to the same process, providing a simple way to delegate tasks.
-To label your swimlanes, simply add a textbox from the Insert tab.
+To label your swimlanes, simply add a textbox from the insert tab.

 3. Build a flowchart